PeterEssien/BitHub/README.md

 of this app wouldn't be cross platform and i intend on creating an android version first.
-Lastly I would like to re-echo my gratitude to Bitnob for providing me this platform, as it presented me the opportunity
+Lastly I would like to re-echo my gratitude to Bitnob for providing me this platform, as it presented me the opportunity to learn an entirely new programming language (Java) and also

+perfect my skills in backend development.